 PRACTICES & GAMES

-Practices are held once a week on either Monday, Tuesday or Thursday evenings from November 29, 2021 to February 24, 2022.
-Practices will not be held December 20 to December 30.
+Practices are held once a week on either Monday, Tuesday or Thursday evenings from December through February.
 The assigned practice time for each team will remain the same throughout the season.

 Before each game a devotional and prayer will be led over the sound system.
 Teams and coaches are expected to be at mid-court for this time.